facebookresearch/habitat-lab/README.md

     pip install -e .
     ```

-    The command above will install only habitat core API.
+    The command above will install only core of Habitat Lab.
 To include habitat_baselines along with all additional requirements, use the command below instead:

     ```bash
     git clone --branch stable https://github.com/facebookresearch/habitat-lab.git